queueit/KnownUser.Fastly/README.md

 ### Add Data Dictionary
 Add a dictionary called 'queueit_config' and the followning Keys:
-- CustomerId
+- CustomerId - The id of your Queue-it account
-- EventId
-- Queue_Baseurl
-- Secrete_key
-- Session_cookie_name
-- Website_Host
+- EventId - The id of the queue users will be send to
+- Queue_Baseurl - The base URL of the queue, must end with trailing slash / e.g. https://[CUSTOMER_ID].queue-it.net/
+- Secrete_key - The secrete key that is shared between you and Queue-it.
+It can be found in the Go Queue-it account under Account | Settings | Integration
+- Website_Host - OPTIONAL.
+If the public facing host name is overwritten in Fastly use this to correct

 ### Add a new Custom VCL
 Add a new Custom VCL and call it 'Queue-it Connector'.
-The VCL can be found here: LINK
+The VCL can be found here: [Queue-it Connector]( https://github.com/queueit/KnownUser.Fastly/blob/master/Queue-it%20Connector.vcl)

 ### Update the main VCL
 In the current main VCL: